Federal Cybersecurity

 Catalog Growth and Continuous Addition

 Each new catalog addition restarts the remediation clock.
 An FCEB agency that cleared its initial KEV backlog in early 2022 and treated BOD 22-01 as a closed project has accumulated remediation obligations for every entry added since.
-The 900-plus entries added between early 2022 and April 2026 each carried a 14-day or 60-day deadline.
+More than 1,200 entries were added between early 2022 and early 2026, each carrying a 2-week or 6-month deadline depending on the year of the CVE identifier.
 Agencies without active KEV monitoring programs will discover these gaps during FISMA assessments.

 The audit fix.
 Download the full KEV catalog in JSON or CSV format from cisa.gov/known-exploited-vulnerabilities-catalog.
 Every entry includes the CVE identifier, vendor and product name, catalog addition date, and required FCEB remediation due date.
 Import the catalog into your vulnerability management platform and map every entry against your asset and software inventory.
 Identify every entry where you have an affected system and the due date has passed.
 Each represents an open compliance finding requiring a POA&M entry.
 Set a weekly reconciliation process to compare new catalog additions against your asset inventory and generate remediation tickets within 24 hours of each new addition.